dimavroudis/autoconvert-greeklish-permalinks/readme.txt

 * Added conversion progress notice
 * Set default diphthongs option on advanced (affects only on new installations)

-= 2.0.4 =
-* Limited loading of styles and javascript only to AutoConvert's admin pages (Fixes to select2 issue)

-= 2.0.3 =
-* Copywriting review - Fixed grammar and syntax errors

-= 2.0.2 =
-* New installations' options were not initialized properly

-= 2.0.1 =
-* Fixed fatal error

 = 2.0.0 =
 * **Rewrite of plugin as object-oriented**
 * Improved the UI of the dipthongs option at settings